Freud's seduction theory: Reported evidence

 Freud had a lot of data as evidence for the seduction theory, but rather than presenting the actual data on which he based his conclusions (his clinical cases and what he had learned from them) or the methods he used to acquire the data (his psychoanalytic technique), he instead addressed only the evidence that the data he reportedly acquired were accurate (that he had discovered genuine abuse).
 He thought that the community could not yet handle the clinical case stories about sexual abuse.
 He did not want to present these stories before the seduction theory had become more accepted.
 Freud made several arguments to support the position that the memories he had uncovered were genuine.
 One of them was, according to Freud, that the patients were not simply remembering the events as they would normally forgotten material; rather they were essentially reliving the events, with all the accompanying painful sensory experiences.

 On two occasions Freud wrote that he would be presenting the clinical evidence for his claims, but he never did so, which some critics have contended means that they have had to be taken largely on trust.
 Freud's clinical methodology at the time, involving the symbolic interpretation of symptoms, the use of suggestion and the exerting of pressure to induce his patients to "reproduce" the deeply repressed memories he posited, has led several Freud scholars and historians of psychology to cast doubt on the validity of his findings, whether of actual infantile abuse, or, as he later decided, unconscious fantasies.
+Frank Coiffi, for example, wrote, "the seduction stories were related by Freud to his patients, and not to Freud by his patients....
+[B]efore Freud discovered that the seductions were imaginary he was describing them as experiences which his patients had no feeling of recollecting".